Yesterday, our little man turned 1. It’s hard to believe our baby is already one years old!

 The Cost of a Baby the First Year

 According to a 2010 USDA report, the average middle-income family will spend roughly $12,000 on child-related expenses in their baby’s first year of life.

-We kept track of our expenses in the past year and categorized those that were related to our son, Everett.
+We kept track of our expenses for the first year and categorized all those that related to our son.